A CAV-based perimeter-free regional traffic control strategy utilizing existing parking infrastructure: Concluding Remarks

+With the benefits of the proposed method demonstrated in the findings, this paper serves as a preliminary study paving the way for future refinement of this novel traffic flow management strategy.
 The thresholds for both remaining travel distance and holding time are two of the essential parameters for the proposed algorithm.
 It is an interesting research direction to develop theoretical optimization based models for the values of both parameters.

-Furthermore, testing the proposed strategy in a network with heterogeneous travel demand is promising.
-In this scenario, the layout of parking facilities is expected to have a more significant impact on control performance.
+In addition, the proposed method does not explicitly consider the interaction between reserved parking for holding and regular parking demand, which could alter traffic patterns resulting from additional cruising or unmet parking demand.
+Another future research direction is to jointly optimize the holding strategy and parking allocation to ensure the overall control performance, taking the influence of the holding strategy on parking demand into consideration.
+Moreover, in practice, incentive mechanisms such as parking fee waivers, priority re-entry, or financial compensation could improve participation.
+Designing dynamic incentive schemes based on trip characteristics, real-time network conditions, and expected benefits such as system travel time reduction is another important direction for future research.